Monday, Tuesday, Thursday & Friday

 ARE YOU WORKING IN CITY LIMITS?

 Because some Vancouver addresses are located outside the city in unincorporated areas of Clark County, you should confirm if you are, or will be, working in the city before applying for a city business license or claiming a license exemption.
-See options below for checking whether or not your work address is in the city limits.
+See options below for checking whether or not your location address is in the city limits.

 - Enter location address at: City Limits Map, or